essence-groove/boundary-aware-rai/README.md

 * `/core_engine/` — Houses the primary Responsible AI framework and formal verification protocols.
 * `/sovereign_workspace/` — A designated sandbox for the "01'" participant.
 This is where contributors build localized, sovereign HITL modules and safety pipelines without compromising their private data or proprietary code.
-* `/docs/` — Phase documentation, architectural diagrams, and thesis research notes.
+* `/docs/` — Phase documentation, architectural diagrams, and ongoing ML Engineering research notes.

 ## 🛠️ Active Engineering Challenges (Experimental Alpha)
 We are actively seeking collaboration from Machine Learning Engineers, ethicists, and formal verification specialists.
 To understand the immediate needs of this repository, please review our open issues: